docarray/docarray/docs/advanced/document-store/redis.md

 @price:[-inf {max_price}] @color:{color} @stock:[1 1]
 ```

 Then the search with the proposed filter can be used as follows.
-Also, it is noted, that for Redis, the distance scores can be accessed in the Document's `.scores` dictionary under the key `'score'`.
+Note: For Redis, the distance scores can be accessed in the Document's `.scores` dictionary under the key `'score'`.
 ```python
 max_price = 7
 color = "blue"